Erkaman/erkaman.github.io/src/tess_opt.md

 **Level 5**  | 7.88ms         | 4.88ms       |

-As can be seen, the winnings are huge for the integrated graphics card; the tessellation shader is always faster!
-The integrated graphics has very few shader cores compared to a real graphics card, and so it struggles a lot with computing the procedural texture in real time.
-But by using the tessellation shader and doing the computation only at the tessellated vertices, the graphics card does not have to do as much work anymore, and it becomes much faster.
+As can be seen, the winnings are huge for the integrated graphics card; doing the calculation in TES is always faster!
+The integrated graphics card has very few shader cores compared to a real graphics card, and so it struggles a lot with computing the procedural texture in real time.
+But by doing the computation in TES, the graphics card does not have to do as much work anymore, and it becomes much faster.

-But we can also see that GTX 960 does not at all struggle with doing the calculation.
+But we can also see that the GTX 960 is a lot faster.
 This makes sense, as it has a lot more shader cores at its disposal.
-Even so, up to tessellation level we are obtaining a speedup from using the tessellation technique.
-But beyond that levels, it seems that the overhead of doing all that tessellation becomes too much, and it becomes slower.
+Even so, up to tessellation level 3 we are obtaining a speedup from using the tessellation technique.
+But beyond that level, it seems that the overhead from doing all the tessellation becomes too much, and it becomes slower.
+But we can see that it is certainly possible to use the technique in order to make faster procedural textures

 ## Drawbacks